 - Included fenders

 - Handmade in London

 Leave it to the Brits to design a folding bike that is handsome to look at and loaded with manufacturing integrity.
-The Brampton brand name is iconic so expect nothing less than excellence.
-This bicycle adapts to so many small spaces once it’s collapsed, your boss may have no clue you’ve stashed it in an office closet.
+The Brampton brand name is iconic, so expect nothing less than excellence.
+This bicycle adapts to so many small spaces once it’s collapsed; your boss may not know you’ve stashed it in an office closet.

-This Brompton rivals the aforementioned Specialized Sirrus X 4.0 in price, but since the X4.0 doesn’t fold down, this Brompton delivers more value and utility, and in return for a reasonable price tag, you get steel construction, 6 gears, and sturdy 16-inch wheels.
+This Brompton rivals the aforementioned Specialized Sirrus X 4.0 in price.
+Still, since the X4.0 doesn’t fold down, this Brompton delivers more value and utility, and in return for a reasonable price tag, you get steel construction, 6 gears, and sturdy 16-inch wheels.

 –Value Folding Bike-